Long-Range Magnetic Order in Structurally Embedded Mesospin Metamaterials: References

-The authors would like to thank Johan Oscarsson and Mauricio Sortica at the Uppsala Tandem Laboratory for help with ion implantations.
 The authors are thankful for an infrastructure grant by VR-RFI (grant number 2019-00191) supporting the accelerator operation.
 The authors also acknowledge support from the Swedish Research Council (projects no. 2019-03581 and 2023-06359).
 CV gratefully acknowledges financial support from the Colonias-Jansson Foundation, Thelin-Gertrud Foundation, Liljewalch and Sederholm Foundation.
 OB acknowledges support from EPSRC through the XMaS National Research Facility at the ESRF.
 We acknowledge Myfab Uppsala for providing facilities and experimental support.
 Myfab is funded by the Swedish Research Council (2020-00207) as a national research infrastructure.
 The PEEM-XMCD experiments were performed at CIRCE (bl24) beamline at ALBA Synchrotron with the collaboration of ALBA staff.
 MF and MANO acknowledge support from MICIN through grant number PID2021-122980OB-C54.
 Funded by the European Union as part of the Horizon Europe call HORIZON-INFRA-2021-SERV-01 under grant agreement number 101058414 and co-funded by UK Research and Innovation (UKRI) under the UK government’s Horizon Europe funding guarantee (grant number 10039728) and by the Swiss State Secretariat for Education, Research and Innovation (SERI) under contract number 22.00187.

 Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the European Union or the UK Science and Technology Facilities Council or the Swiss State Secretariat for Education, Research and Innovation (SERI).
 Neither the European Union nor the granting authorities can be held responsible for them.